atcmasta/AttendanceBot/README.md

 - Add an application
 - Add a Bot for the application and use the mentioned token (see: `Token:click to reveal`)

-###
+### Adding the bot to a server
-Adding your bot to a server using the following URL:
+To add your bot to a server use the following URL:

 https://discordapp.com/oauth2/authorize?&client_id=CLIENT_ID&scope=bot&permissions=0

 `CLIENT_ID` should be replaced with the ID for the application you have just created.
 (App details -> Client ID)

+The log displays the correct URL with `CLIENT_ID` for your bot, once the token for the bot has been set and the bot has been started.